 It’s time to put on the right lens.
 When looking at customer service tools, you need to ensure the solution will give you the impact you desire.
 Whether you're looking for higher CSATs, lower operation costs, or a combination, knowing how to assess a tool is invaluable.
-It can save you time and money and headaches.
+It can save you time, money, headaches.

 With so many options out there, it can be daunting to try to weed through them all.
-No matter if you're looking for a self-service portal, helpdesk software, AI live chat, customer feedback survey, or community forum, there's a method for evaluating the different options.
+No matter if you're looking for helpdesk software, AI live chat, customer feedback survey, or community forum, there's a method for evaluating the different options.

-Before you make an investment, check out the 7 essentials for evaluating customer service technology.
+Before you make an investment, check out the essentials for evaluating customer service solutions.

 1. Pinpoint your focus